TroyWilliams3687/hindsight/README.md

 ## Startup Script

 You can use the startup script, [monitor_lock.sh](monitor_lock.sh), to launch a dbus monitor to watch for the lock/unlock events and automatically apply the scripts.
-Most likely you will need
+If the startup script doesn't quite work, you can always bind to shortcut keys and save the configuration that way.

 ## Customizations